MicrosoftDocs/power-platform/power-platform/admin/environments-overview.md

 </tr>
 <tr>
 <td width="20%"> Microsoft Dataverse for Teams</td>
-<td width="50%">  Dataverse for Teams environments are automatically created for the selected team when you create an app in Teams using the Power Apps app for the first time or install a Power Apps app from the app catalog.
+<td width="50%">  Dataverse for Teams environments are automatically created for the selected team when you create an app in Teams using the app for the first time or install an app from the app catalog.
 See <a href="about-teams-environment.md">About the Dataverse for Teams environment</a>. </td>
 <td width="30%">  Limited control.
 Admins have limited settings available for Teams environments.
 No customizations of security role or assignments are available.
 Teams members are automatically mapped to their Teams membership type - Owners, Members, and Guests - with a corresponding security role assigned by the system.  </td>
 </tr>
 <tr><td colspan="3">*&#8202;Users licensed for Power Apps, Power Automate, Microsoft 365, and Dynamics 365, standalone licenses, and free and trial licenses.</td></tr>